objectionary/eo/README.md

 A type is very similar to interfaces from Java 1.0.
 A type has a name and a list of method declarations.
-Each method declaration has a name of the type of the return value, a method name, and a list of arguments.
+Each method declaration has a name of the type of the return value, a method name, and a list of parameters.
 Each method declaration has to take exactly one line, without any terminating symbol at the end, for example: